DorRomano94/Ecommerce-Shop/README.md

 ## Contact
-Created by [Dor Romano](https://www.linkedin.com/in/dor-romano-164667197/) - feel free to contact me!
+Created by [Gal Nesher](https://www.linkedin.com/in/gal-nesher-153a881a3/) - feel free to contact me!